 The links below are amazon affiliate links.
 I do get a small commission when you click these links which help support my blog.
-However, these affiliate links have no affect on the price you pay.
+However, these affiliate links have no effect on the price you pay.

 If you cook often and know your way around the kitchen then investing in a block set of butcher knives is worth the investment.
-My husband got me the Henckels butches block before we got married.
+My husband got me the Henckels Butchers Block Of Knives before we got married.
 I use it every single day and yet, after 12 years it still a beauty on my kitchen counter.
 Having said that if you are on a budget there are three must-have knives for every kitchen.
 A chef's knife for cutting meats and large veggies, a utility knife for your veggies and other things, and a bread knife for cutting bread.
 In the interest of good hygiene, it's worth mentioning, don't forget to use a separate chopping board for your veggies and meats.